USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Here's what nobody tells you until the bill arrives:

 Long carry charges.
-If the truck can't park within 75 feet of your door, expect $75-$150 extra.
+Truck can't park within 75 feet of your door?
+Est. $75-$150 extra.
 Urban apartments and gated communities are the usual culprits.

 How to Actually Save Money on Your Move